abofs/chronicle/README.md

 These methods can then be called in your application with [logging parameters](#logging-parameters).

-Color settings are handled by determining whether your input is a color name, or a hex value (prefixed with **#**).
-For example, passing `red` as a color setting, will utilize `chalk.red`, while passing `#ff0000` would use `chalk.hex('#ff0000')` instead.
+Color settings are handled by determining whether your input is a color name or a hex value (prefixed with **#**).
+For example, passing `red` as a color setting will utilize `chalk.red`, while passing `#ff0000` would use `chalk.hex('#ff0000')` instead.
 A [list of available colors](https://github.com/chalk/chalk#colors) can be found in chalks' documentation.

 ### The Debug Method

-**Chronicle** allows for the `chronicle.debug()` method to be overridden by a color setting, however by default, we do not define a color for debug, and debug is handled differently.
-For console logging, all **debug** does, is output the following:
+**Chronicle** allows for the `chronicle.debug()` method to be overridden by a color setting.
+However, by default we do not define a color for debug and debug is handled differently.
+For console logging, all **debug** does is output the following:

 ```js
 // For logging to console: